tomsWebConsulting/twcsl/v7.1/Page/Store/List/Store Page List Categories Description Add/README.md

       there are three optional attributes that can be added to the script tag

-        data-paragraph-style
+        data-format

-          value is one of the following. the default is Heading 3
+          value is one of the following. the default is Heading 3.
+HTML is for when you want total control over the description

             Heading 1
             Heading 2